 And I also use brigadeiro in these recipes:

-How much prettier your party dessert table would be with these treats in it!
+How much prettier your party dessert table would be with these brazilian chocolate truffles in it!

 And seriously that texture!
 I mean, it speaks for itself!
 When you bite into a brigadeiro truffle, it completely melts in your mouth.

 If you make this recipe, please tag me on Instagram!
 I love seeing what you create, and I am so appreciative!

 Place the sweetened condensed milk, chocolate chips, and 1 tbsp butter in a small saucepan.